dashingsoft/pyarmor/docs/questions.rst

     2024-05-30 21:50:52,696 register "aa.zip"
     2024-05-30 21:50:52,698 unknown error, please check pyarmor.error.log
     2024-05-30 21:50:52,704 [Errno 2] No such file or directory: 'aa.zip'

-    ### Traceback
-    Traceback (most recent call last):
-        ...
-        self.fp = io.open(file, filemode)
-    FileNotFoundError: [Errno 2] No such file or directory: 'aa.zip'
+    2024-05-30 21:50:52,892 command line

+    pyarmor reg aa.zip

-Take the first line `[Bug] ...` as bug title, and the rest content as bug body and make necessary supplements and explanations
+Take it as part of bug body and make necessary supplements and explanations

 Pack issues
 -----------